-Beautiful Hsi Lai Buddhist Temple in Whittier CA
+Beautiful Hsi Lai Buddhist Temple near Whittier CA

 The Hsi Lai Temple is a beautiful, serene Buddhist temple located in the city of Whittier.
 The building was first founded by Master Sheng Yen on April 10th 1980 and officially opened October 14th 1988.
 It has been recognized as one of the most significant temples for Taiwanese Buddhism in North America!
 Follow this blog post to learn all about this amazing place that holds many cultural artifacts from Taiwan’s history, including bronze statues depicting deities such as Guan Yin (Goddess of Mercy) or Kuan Ti (God of War).